NEU-SNS/wehe-cmdline/README.md

   for WebSocket support and [JSON](https://github.com/stleary/JSON-java) ([Maven repo](https://mvnrepository.com/artifact/org.json/json/20201115)).
 * The `src/` directory contains the source files.
-* The `res/` directory contains the app and port tests.
+* The `res/` directory contains the app and port client traffic for the tests.
-* The code runs one test for each shell command.
+* The code runs one test (one app/port replay and one "random" replay) for each shell command.

 ## Run the jar